-Students arriving after 8:50 A.M. are considered tardy.
-Tardy students must remain at the front doors to have temperature checked prior to entry into the building.
-Upon entry the student reports to the Tardy Table.
-If the student has a note from parent excusing the tardy that note should be provided to the staff member at the Tardy Table.
-Students arriving after 9:00 A.M. will need to be accompanied by a parent/guardian.
-Student and parent are to buzz in at the front door and remain outside until temperature is checked.
-In order to be counted present, a student must attend at least half of the school day (12:20 P.M.).
+Students arriving after 8:50 A.M. are counted tardy.
+Students must be checked in with a parent/guardian if the student arrives after 9:00 A.M.
+In order to be counted present, a student must attend at least half of the school day (11:50 P.M.).
 If a student must leave the building for an appointment during physical education class, he/she may secure a pass from the front office before school begins to make check-out easier.